Plants Need Good Nutrition, Too!

 Here’s a quick overview of how plants use nutrients, followed by an explanation of how to read a fertilizer label, the role of soil pH, the difference between organic and chemical fertilizers, and several options for ways to fertilize your plants.

 Nitrogen is essential for fueling new growth.
-Most soils are low in nitrogen because it’s a water-soluble nutrient that gets washed away by rain or gets used up by plants and microbes.
+Most soils are low in nitrogen because it’s a water-soluble nutrient that gets washed away by rain and is rapidly consumed by plants and soil microbes.

-Phosphorus stimulates root growth and helps plants transfer energy between their roots, leaves and flowers.
-Sometime phosphorus is present in the soil, but is not available to plants due to soil temperature, microbial activity or the pH of the soil.
+Phosphorus stimulates root growth and helps plants transfer energy between roots, leaves and flowers.
+Though many soils contain an adequate amount of phosphorus, it can be unavailable to plants due to soil temperature, microbial activity or the pH of the soil.
 Applying an all purpose liquid fertilizer early in the season is a good way to guard against a phosphorus deficiency.

 Potassium helps plants move water, nutrients and carbohydrates from one area to another.
 It is also responsible for stimulating early growth, improving hardiness and increasing resistance to insect pests and diseases.